 - "When you finish school you stop learning, so you have to make an effort to keep learning." -Loud Lady explaining why she still does crossword puzzles.

-- Please go back and read the previous bulletin point again slowly, and let it REALLY sink in.
+- Please go back and read the previous bullet point again slowly, and let it REALLY sink in.

 - You STOP learning when you finish school.
 And so, to remedy the fact that all learning ceases when you aren't in school anymore, Loud Lady recommends...crossword puzzles.